jamesckemp/pushy-left-right/README.md

 - Allow multiple buttons.
 - Fallback overlaps instead of pushes to save performance.
 - Cleaned up JS. now caches elements for performance.
+- Stripped out pushy submenu so as not to force a specific type of content

 0.9.2